Analiese Gregory: The World-Renowned ‘Sustainable Cooking’ Chef Who Hunts, Fishes, and Cooks in the Wild

 featured in Gourmet Traveller

-Learn chill fine dining from the world’s best chef
+Learn to chill fine dining from the world’s best chef.

-We’ve called her the world’s best chef before, and we’ll say it again.
-Analiese Gregory, to us, is the world’s best chef because of her incredible display of uniqueness, innovation, courage, and creativity.
+We’ve called her the world’s best chef, and say it again.
+Analiese Gregory is the world’s best chef because of her incredible display of uniqueness, innovation, courage, and creativity.
 And while she may be dubbed the world’s best chef, there’s no perfectionism left inside Analiese – she let go of all the stuffiness of fine dining when she landed on Australia’s southernmost island.

-Analiese’s advice to those who want to learn the art of sustainable cooking is to “take a really nice thing that you like, and then stick it with things that you think will be complementary.
+Analiese advises those who want to learn the art of sustainable cooking: “Take a nice thing that you like, and then stick it with things that you think will be complementary.
 Do… as little as you can to it”.
-The simple advice perfectly sums up her approach to cooking: no nonsense but incredibly memorable cuisine that impresses with its creativity but is not pretentious or intimidating.
+The simple advice perfectly sums up her approach to cooking: no-nonsense but incredibly memorable cuisine that impresses with its creativity but is not pretentious or intimidating.

 We’re looking forward to Analiese’s next culinary adventure.
-We hear that the world’s best chef is planning to open a 10-seat restaurant for lunch in an abandoned veterinary clinic in the heart of Tasmania, and oh boy, we cannot wait to see it.
+We hear that the world’s best chef is planning to open a bespoke intimate restaurant for lunch in an abandoned veterinary clinic in the heart of Tasmania, and oh boy, we cannot wait to see it.

-By CHEFIN.com.au, private chef platform with 250+ top chefs, 100% customised menus from popular world cuisines.
+By CHEFIN.com.au, a private chef platform with 250+ top chefs and 100% customised menus from popular world cuisines.
 Recommended by 35,000 sophisticated guests across Australia.